sjbylo/ocp-topics/s2i-simple-builder/myapp/README.md

 echo a wishbone, a backbone and a funny bone. > src/file2
 ```

-To build your very simple application, use the following commands:
+To build your very simple application, use one of the following commands:

+# Create a build configuration and then launch the image

 Create a new build configuration which knows it should use the s2i builder image.